 You are not infallible

-While arguably effective, these modus operandi were not healthy or sustainable.
-The same laser-like focus and intensity that enabled me to push for so long and so hard was indeed finite, and my pursuit of the Cause slowly gave way to an internal struggle that I continue to recover from today.
+While arguably effective, these modi operandi were not healthy or sustainable.
+The same focus and intensity that enabled me to push for so long and so hard was indeed finite.
+My pursuit of the Cause slowly gave way to an internal struggle from which I continue to recover even today.

 I was often exceptionally irritable and struggled to control my mind as it occasionally raced away from me, prohibited me from relaxing, and left me mentally exhausted.
 No matter the quality or quantity of sleep, or the level of training conducted, the anxiety persisted.
 I felt fatigued and grew frustrated.
 No matter the time spent stretching, or praying, or resting, or conducting active recovery training, my mental health felt exceptionally fragile, and my physical performance suffered as a result.

 Despite the external image of strength and infallibility, there was an internal struggle that created a sense of desperation as it grew stronger while its host grew weaker, seemingly incapable of stemming its growth.
 I did not ask for help.
-I did not know how to communicate my problems, and I feared the reactions if I did.
-These symptoms eventually manifested themselves physiologically as I grew more fatigued, experienced high blood pressure, was physically tense, possessed a rapid or faint pulse, and experienced heart palpitations.
+I did not know how to communicate my problems, and I feared the reactions if I did communicate them.
+These symptoms eventually manifested themselves physiologically: I grew more fatigued, experienced high blood pressure, was physically tense, had a rapid or faint pulse, and experienced heart palpitations.

 It’s okay to ask for help, really, it is

-Nothing short of actual panic attacks, it was at this point of desperation that the effects of poor mental health on performance were acknowledged, and the level to which I slipped before recognizing that I was in a tailspin.
-I did not know where to turn, and had internalized every bit of this struggle to the point that it was completely hidden from view.
+I had nothing short of actual panic attacks.
+It was at that point of desperation that I acknowledged the effects of poor mental health on performance.
+I had slipped to that level before I recognized that I was in a tailspin.
+I did not know where to turn and had internalized every bit of this struggle to the point that it was completely hidden from view.

-This internal battle was taking its toll, and despite remaining highly functional with family, my relationship, and at work, my internal distress eventually gave way to what I deemed was a final recourse: asking for help.
-It had taken months for me to acknowledge, and will take countless more before the symptoms are even manageable.
+This internal battle was taking its toll.
+Despite remaining highly functional with my family, my relationship, and at work, my internal distress eventually led me to what I deemed was the final recourse: asking for help.
+It had taken months for me to acknowledge that; and it takes countless more before the symptoms even become manageable.
 And thus begins the story of rebirth.
 Of regeneration and recovery.

 Fight the stigma, and talk about mental health

 There’s a stigma about mental health in military circles, and this needs to change.
 This stigma has been previously discussed and highlighted in discussions on PTSD and veteran suicide rates, but the narrative must continue.
-The merits of this discussion and that on men’s general mental health are the foundation upon which we can continue to build.
+The merits of this discussion and on the discussion of men’s mental health in general warrant it.

 Embrace recovery and regeneration

-I mentioned a path to recovery; there is a way.
+I mentioned a path to recovery.
 But it’s a long path, and it’s not always visibly marked.
 There’s no easy recipe for success; just like most things in life, it must be worked towards.

-My daily routine now includes copious prayer, mindfulness meditation, yoga, and an attempt to find an elusive inner peace.
-It’s a conscious effort that includes talking about mental health with close and trusted friends, family, and my girlfriend.
-They don’t always understand, nor will they likely fully, but the dialogue is maintained and must continue.
+My daily routine now includes copious prayer, mindfulness meditation, yoga, and attempts at finding an elusive inner peace.
+This a conscious effort that includes talking about mental health with close and trusted friends, family, and my girlfriend.
+They don’t always understand or understand fully, but the dialogue is maintained and must continue.

-If internal peace cannot be found, then at least some measure of understanding and context for the suffering that I for too long buried deep within the recesses of my mind out of fear of reprisal, damage to my career, or pure weakness.
-Compartmentalizing these feelings, while arguably useful in the short term, did nothing but grow into a force that I was unprepared to deal with, and that’s dangerous.
+If internal peace cannot be found, then at least I must find some measure of understanding and a context for the suffering I experienced.
+The suffering that I, for too long, buried deep within the recesses of my mind out of fear of reprisal, damage to my career, or pure weakness.
+Compartmentalizing these feelings, while arguably useful in the short term, did nothing but grow into a force that I was unprepared to deal with.
+And this is dangerous.

 Remember, talk about mental health

-The new Struggle I embrace is one of openness, and recognition of fallibility, emotional and mental capacity, and a necessity to talk about mental health.
+The new Struggle I embrace is one of openness.
+One of recognition of fallibility.
+Of emotional and mental limits.
+And of a necessity to talk about mental health.
 The new Struggle requires true strength, and does not adhere to the common stigma surrounding mental health.

-Despite the institutional deficiencies currently in place for military members experiencing mental health challenges, this approach advocates for and seeks to inspire further dialogue of men’s mental health, and to provide an example of how professional success can still be attained despite mental health challenges.
+Despite the institutional deficiencies currently in place for military members experiencing mental health challenges, this approach advocates for and seeks to inspire further dialogue of men’s mental health.
+It aims to provide an example of how professional success can still be attained despite mental health challenges.

-Don’t ignore the symptoms like I did.
+Don’t ignore the symptoms as I did.
 Don’t become so focused on your objective that you lose the feelings of joy that this life has to offer.
-Be your own mental health advocate, and nurture it as you would your body or spirit.
+Be your own mental health advocate.
+Nurture it as you would nurture your body or spirit.

 Thanks for listening.